onierstrasz/FAQ/ink2goFAQ.md

 # Ink2Go FAQ

+[Ink2Go](http://ink2go.org/) can be used during online presentations to draw or highlight on the screen.

 ## Q How do I turn off textual displays of change in mode?

 `Preferences > Aopplication > General > Show text annunciation`